 The character of a landscape helps define the self-image of the people who inhabit it and a sense of place that differentiates one region from other regions.
 It is the dynamic backdrop to people’s lives.
 During this online workshop we explore landscape as varied as farmland, a city park, the ocean beach, or the backyard of your home.

-We take the time to learn, to see, and fully express the spirit of the black-and-white landscape as we discover a place and the secrets of its beauty.
+In this workshop with Carlan Tapp we take the time to learn, to see, and fully express the spirit of the black-and-white landscape as we discover a place and the secrets of its beauty.
 We consider the concept of landscape and how it is connected to the cultural, social, and geographical aspects of our environment.

 We combine traditional Zone System methodology with new digital processes to forge a complete digital grayscale workflow.
 We learn to express in the black-and-white image our personal interpretations of landscape.
 Blending traditional, new, and emerging techniques and technologies, we discover the extraordinary possibilities of expressive digital black-and-white landscape work.